thisisamardeep/portfolio/_posts/2022-03-21-what-is-ebo.md

 default delete or user supplied deleter function.See the link [MSVC STL](https://learn.microsoft.com/en-us/cpp/standard-library/unique-ptr-class?view=msvc-170)

-The default deleter does not add any extra space when it is used.
+The default deleter does not add any extra space when it is used.If you are

+a nerd you can look into this actual memory header file.
+[HEADER MSVC](https://github.com/microsoft/STL/blob/main/stl/inc/memory)